 Hitch Films Another Play

 Good evening...
 Hitchcock was no stranger to filming plays.
 His first one was the limp Juno And the Paycock, a depressing affair that was only made bearable by Sara Allgood.
-Almost a quarter of a century later, Hitch was feeling a little stagnant, so he decided to film another play, Dial M For Murder.
-Although it bears a … Continue reading Hitch Films Another Play
+Almost a quarter of a century later, Hitch was feeling a little stagnant, so he decided to film another play, Dial M For Murder, which was released … Continue reading Hitch Films Another Play

 My Five Favorite 50s Films